blackberry/BlackBerry-Dynamics-iOS-Samples/Dynamics-iOS-Swift/README.md

-# BlackBerry Dynamics Sample App for iOS - Swfit
+# BlackBerry Dynamics Sample App for iOS - Swift

 This sample pairs with Basic-iOS-Swift as examples of iOS apps before and after integrating with the BlackBerry Dynamics SDK.
 The two samples demostrate features commonly used in the BlackBerry Dynamics applications; secure file storage, secure database, secure communication (HTTP/S and Socket) and more.